The TSA do not take the safety of passengers lightly, so you might be wondering if your checked bags get searched.

 Each day, the TSA screens approximately 1.4 million checked bags.

-How is the TSA Able to Open Locked Baggage?
+How the TSA is Able to Open Locked Baggage

 The TSA recommend that passengers purchase TSA approved locks, so they can easily open bags.